mebeim/aoc/2020/README.md

 When intercepting the public keys exchanged between the two devices, we are performing what is known as [eavesdropping][wiki-eavesdropping].
 We then want to use the obtained information (the public keys), knowing the already public information (*p* and *g*).
+What we are really being asked is in fact just *"please crack this Diffie-Hellman key exchange and find the shared secret key given two [sniffed][wiki-sniffing] public keys"*.

-The Diffie-Hellman key exchange is a secure algorithm whose primary purpose is *exactly* to be resistant against such an attack, **given that "good enough" values for *p*, *a* and *b* are chosen** (as explained towards the end of the "Cryptographic explanation" section of the wikipedia article I linked about it).
+The Diffie-Hellman key exchange is a secure algorithm whose primary purpose is *exactly* to be resistant against such an attack, **given that "good enough" values for *p*, *a* and *b* are chosen** (as explained towards the end of the "Cryptographic explanation" section of the wikipedia article).
+The resistance of the Diffie-Hellman key exchange against an attempt to discover the computed common secret key comes from the fact that, in order to do so, one must be able to solve the [discrete logarithm][wiki-discrete-log] modulo *p* of *A* to base *g*.

-The resistance of the Diffie-Hellman key exchange against an attempt to discover the computed common private key comes from the fact that, in order to do so, one must be able to solve the [discrete logarithm][wiki-discrete-log] modulo *p* of *A* to base *g*.
-In simple terms: no efficient method exists to compute the discrete logarithm when *g* (and therefore *p*) are effectively chosen to be large enough, as there is no known "general" algorithm with a reasonable [time complexity][wiki-time-complexity] to compute the discrete logarithm.
-For large enough values of *p* (hundreds of digits), it is impossible to compute the discrete logarithm in a humanly reasonable amount of time.
+To put it in simple terms: no efficient method exists to compute the discrete logarithm of a given number when *g* (and therefore *p*) are effectively chosen to be large enough, as there is no known "general" algorithm with a reasonable [time complexity][wiki-time-complexity] to compute the discrete logarithm.
+For large enough values of *p* (hundreds of digits), it is therefore humanly impossible to compute the discrete logarithm (and by that I mean that no existing computer could solve the problem in less than thosands of years).

+**Back to the problem now.**

 As it turns out, the numbers chosen for today's puzzle are very far from being cryptographically secure.
-In fact, they are extremely small, and make the solution very easily computable even using just pen and paper.
+In fact, they are extremely small, and make the solution very easily computable with the right algorithm even using just pen and paper (I should know this very well because this was one of the exercises given in the "foundamentals of network security" course at my university).

-**Back to the problem now.**

 The most commonly known algorithm for computing the discrete logarithm is the [baby-step giant-step algorithm][wiki-bsgs].
 I will not get into the details of